-Offers answers to tobacco-related health questions, a lot of information on tobacco and smoking, and tools and resources for taking action against SHS
+Offers answers to tobacco-related health questions, a lot of information on tobacco, smoking, and secondhand smoke, plus tools and resources for taking action against SHS

 No matter who you are, we can help.
 Contact us anytime, day or night, for information and support.
 Call us at 1-800-227-2345 or visit www.cancer.org.

 American Cancer Society.
 Cancer Facts & Figures 2012.
 Atlanta, Ga.
 2012.